browserengineering/book/book/embeds.md

 system to the one presented in this book.
 Frames had confusing navigation and accessibility, and lacked the flexibility of `<iframe>`s, so aren't used much these days.
-The name "iframe" references these elements in a way, because it is short for "inline frame".
+The name "iframe" references these elements in a way---it's short for "inline frame".
 :::

 [frameset]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/frameset